 Diverse group of fellows and APP’s allows support and cross training for residents.
 The additional support from the APP’s allows residents to attend didactics, increases opportunities to participate in the OR and creates a collegial team effort in patient management.

-All residency training (except a four-month neurotrauma rotation at the PGY-4 level) is completed at a single institution, Cleveland Clinic.
+All residency training (except two, four-month neurotrauma rotations, one at the PGY-1 level and a second at the PGY-3 level) is completed at a single institution, Cleveland Clinic.

 Cleveland Clinic offers one of the largest Neurosurgical caseloads in the United States.
 Annual caseload exceeds 4,500+ surgical procedures.
 This permits a significant resident operative experience, beginning at the PGY-2 level.
 Residents at all levels typically operate four days/week with one-day spent in a subspecialty clinic specific to the rotation.